-SLO 1 - The target of 90% of first-time test takers passing the SLLA was met in 2016-2017 and 2017-2018.
-The percentage of those who passed increased from 95.8% to 96.6% in those academic years.
-The analysis reflects improvement in student learning because of a focus on the ISLLC standards and utilizing constructed response items in courses in the EDL program.

-- SLO 2 The benchmark of 90% of students meeting or exceeding standards with their research project was met in 2017-2018.
-The percentage of those who met standard stayed the same as the 2016-2017 academic year at 100%.
+- SLO 1 The target of 90% of first-time test takers passing the SLLA was met in 2017-2018 and 2018-2019.
+The percentage of those who passed decreased from 96.6% to 90.0% in those academic years.
+The analysis reflects improvement in student learning because of a focus on the ISLLC standards and utilizing constructed response items in courses in the EDL program. - SLO 2 The benchmark of 90% of students meeting or exceeding standards with their research project was met in 2018-2019.
+The percentage of those who met standard stayed the same as the 2017-2018 academic year at 100%.
 The analysis reflects that students were prepared to successfully conduct and defend application of discipline-specific content knowledge in professional practice.
-This resulted from faculty providing extensive advising and quality feedback to students during the process of completing their research project. - SLO 3 Having implemented the plan of action from 2016-2017 to explore changes to principal standards as they are transitioning from ISLLC to PSEL, the target of 100% of students receiving a rating of sufficient or above on the dispositional evaluation was met in 2017-2018.
-The dispositional evaluation is the new method for assessing SLO 3.
-The analysis reflects that students model professional behaviors and characteristics associated with educational leadership standards. - SLO 4 Data from the first administration of the revised assessment reveal that candidates exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline as they completed a study of best teaching practices in a selected core area of practice.
-Candidates performed above the expected benchmark rating of 2 on each criterion with a consistent mean of 2.92 across all criteria and standard elements. - SLO 5 Data from the first administration of the revised assessment reveal that candidates make responsible decisions and problem-solve, using data to inform actions when appropriate.
-Candidates performed at or above the expected benchmark rating of 2 on each criterion with a range of 2.93-3.00 across all standard elements. - In order to improve the Educational Leadership program as a whole in 2017-2018, a new faculty member was hired.
+This resulted from faculty providing extensive advising and quality feedback to students during the process of completing their research project. - SLO 3 Having implemented the plan of action from 2017-2018 to explore changes to principal standards as they are transitioning from ISLLC to NELP, the target of 100% of students successfully defending their portfolio was met in 2018-2019.
+These results arise from faculty providing extensive, quality feedback in the courses taken leading up to this capstone course where they demonstrate the aggregate of their knowledge and skills. - SLO 4 Data from the first administration of the revised assessment in 2017-2018 revealed that candidates exhibited creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline as they completed a study of best teaching practices in a selected core area of practice.
+For 2018-2019, it was decided that this action-based research project would be evaluated using a rubric collaboratively developed by EDL faculty and based on academic standards indicative of graduate level work.
+For 2018-2019, the benchmark performance that at least 90% of students will meet or exceed standards with their project, was met at 100%.
+In 2019-2020, faculty will analyze the current rubric used in this course to ensure that it reflects the NELP standards as well and adjust content as appropriate.

+- SLO 5 Data from the first administration of the revised assessment in 2017-2018 reveal that candidates make responsible decisions and problem-solve, using data to inform actions when appropriate.
+Candidates performed at or above the expected benchmark rating of 2 on each criterion with a range of 2.93-3.00 across all standard elements.
+For 2018-2019, it was decided that this action-based research project would be evaluated using a rubric collaboratively developed by EDL faculty and based on academic standards indicative of graduate level work.
+For 2018-2019, the benchmark performance that at least 90% of students will meet or exceed standards with their project was met at 100%.
+In 2019-2020, faculty will analyze the current rubric used in this course to ensure that it reflects the NELP standards as well and adjust content as appropriate. - For 2018-2019, a new EDL faculty member was hired.
 In part, this was done to reduce the need for having adjunct professors teach program classes.
-Additionally, this improves the potential for collaboration among EDL faculty, since this person serves full time on the faculty and has access and can be accessed by others to other professors who teach in the program.
-As a result of this collaboration, many of the aforementioned ideas were formulated, and it is expected that they will be implemented.
+Additionally, this improved collaboration among EDL faculty, since this person served full time on the faculty and had access and can be accessed by others to other professors who teach in the program.
+As a result of this collaboration, many of the aforementioned ideas were implemented.